Cabralcm/bicubic/README.md

 # Bicubic Extension of Cubic Interpolation

-For the **Bicubic Interpolation formula** our system of eequations in matrix form is as follows:
+For the **Bicubic Interpolation formula** our system of equations in matrix form is as follows:

 <p align="center">
 <img src="https://github.com/Cabralcm/bicubic/blob/main/math/bicubic_interpolation.png" alt="drawing"/>